 One area where LastPass provides a particularly notable amount of streamlining and ease-of-use is in password sharing.
 The Sharing Center allows free users to accept and view shared folders and provides folder creation and editing access for premium users, all laid out in an easy-to-follow format.
 The user interface for password and folder sharing is similar enough to Google Drive’s filtering criteria that most users should be able to recognize the design principles and basic functions at work.
 On the whole, LastPass’ password sharing features are both secure and elegant, eliminating guesswork from the process and saving time.

 LastPass’ free version is available only for individual users.
-It supports syncing on unlimited devices along with multifactor authentication, secure notes and form fills and, in general, provides an extraordinary amount of functionality for free software, rivaling other well-known free password management options like Bitwarden.
+It includes secure notes and form fills and, in general, provides an extraordinary amount of functionality for free software, rivaling other well-known free password management options like Bitwarden.
 The free version no longer includes unlimited syncing with all device types or customer support via email, though.

 At the Premium level of service, enhanced sharing and multifactor authentication tools become available.
 The Family service package provides per-user saving with six licenses, full Premium features and a family dashboard with group sharing for $4 a month in total.
 The Premium price has increased fairly sharply in recent years; users will have to determine whether the rising expense is being justified by added features or improved performance.

 The robust sharing tools, integrations, and reporting at the Teams, Enterprise and Identity service tiers, combined with LastPass’ capacity to scale up to meet the needs of almost any size of business, are generally worth the added expense.
 At the Enterprise and Identity levels of service, in particular, LastPass certainly isn’t a cheap solution, but the security benefits it offers are undeniable.
 At the Enterprise tier and above, for example, businesses can access hundreds of pre-integrated single sign-on apps, and at the Identity tier, they can make use of adaptive and biometric multifactor authentication designed for business environments.